 6.1.2 Signalling and configuration aspects

 In this section we provide further signaling details on how to support irregular channels given the 7MHz allocation as an example.
 Two signaling methods are described.
-In 6.1.2.1 the next larger CBW used during initial access.
-In 6.1.2.2, the next smaller CBW is used during initial access, and then once RRC connection is established, the next larger CBW is used.
+In 6.1.2.1 the next larger CBW in DL is used during initial access.
+In 6.1.2.2, the next smaller CBW is used during initial access, and then once RRC connection is established, the next larger CBW is used in the DL.

 6.1.2.1 Method using Next larger channel bandwidth is broadcast in SIB1